elvis808/Facial-Landmark-/README.md

 [DEMO](https://ai-facial-landmark.netlify.app/)

-*Please wait a few seconds for the facecam to detect your face through the camera*
+*Please wait a few seconds for the face-cam to detect your face through the camera*